igorrobin14/k_nearest_neighbors/README.md

 - For each test sample
     - Compute its distance to every training sample using a metric
     - Select the k nearest neighbors with respect to the currently processed sample
-    - TO DO
-    - Choose the class whose number of votes is the highest as the predicted class for this test sample
+    - Choose the class that has the highest number of nearest neighbors as the predicted class

 - Compute the results such as accuracy, F1-score and recall based on the number of true positives, false positives and false negatives
 ```